missmariss31/VisualizeData/README.md

 - I took out the sectioning of the x axis that included 'Term' as it didn't add anything of value.
 In fact, it took away from the credit/rate correlation story.
 After further feedback, I made the legend stop blinking with every transition (I guess that's "annoying") by adding 'myChart.legends = [];' after the chart has been drawn.

 <b>Third Draft:</b>
-- After getting my final review of the visualization, I cleaned it up as much as I could without distracting from the goal/story.
+- After getting my third review of the visualization, I cleaned it up as much as I could without distracting from the goal/story.
 I increased font size and gave the x-axis a clear label, 'Credit Type.'
 I also changed the title to reflect the variables used as well as the dataset.

+<b>Fourth Draft:</b>
+- After some great feedback from my project reviewer, I got back to work and changed the single bar plot to a dodged bar plot to make it easier for the viewer to compare the difference in rate groups.
+I also added interaction and changed the animation to reflect the difference in loans with 36month, 60month, and 12month terms.
+In order to give the viewer an idea of what they might discover, prompting them to isolate the lower rates, I added a small header.
+I was also able to give the viewer a way to start/stop the animation in order for them to take in all of the detail in each frame.

 In order to view the final data visualization, go to http://bl.ocks.org/missmariss31/raw/0406d32621fba51797489339da3bfeb5/